 – to provide a review report.

-All submitted manuscripts are evaluated through a double-blind review process.
-Double-blind review means that the reviewers don’t get to know the identity of the authors, and the authors don’t get to know the identity of the reviewers.
+All submitted manuscripts are evaluated through a double-blind peer review process.
+Double-blind peer review means that the reviewers don’t get to know the identity of the authors, and the authors don’t get to know the identity of the reviewers.

 The Journal of Curriculum Studies Research (JCSR) follows strict ethical standards for publication to ensure high-quality scientific publications and public trust in research findings.
 Reviewers play a central role in ensuring the integrity and quality of the scholarly publication.
 They must conduct reviews in an ethical and accountable manner.
 Ethical guidelines for authors and reviewers who contribute to JCSR are detailed in our Publication Ethics and Plagiarism Policy.